digitaldisarray/Capstone/README.md

-# Fortnut
+# No Name Game
-A multiplayer 2D battle royale type game.
-This may or may not end up being for a school project.
+A soon to be multiplayer game for a capstone project.